-At least 7 members of Mormon family brutally killed in northern Mexico
+Nine members of Mormon family with U.S. citizenship killed in attack in northern Mexico; Trump offers military support

 When the rest of the group returned to the site in two vehicles, they were also ambushed.
 Several other children escaped.

-The attack occurred as Mexico is in an uproar over a botched anti-drug raid last month.
-In that incident, Sinaloa Cartel gunmen seized control of the city after soldiers attempted to arrest Ovidio Guzmán, son of notorious drug trafficker Joaquin “El Chapo” Guzmán, on a U.S. extradition warrant.
+Last month, in a botched anti-drug raid, Sinaloa Cartel gunmen seized control of the city after soldiers attempted to arrest Ovidio Guzmán, son of notorious drug trafficker Joaquin “El Chapo” Guzmán, on a U.S. extradition warrant.
 The government relinquished the younger Guzmán rather than risk what it feared would be a bloodbath.

+The Mexican government released video of the moment authorities captured Ovidio Guzman, El Chapo’s son, in Culiacán Oct.
+17 before he was released hours later.

 The LeBarons are descendants of Mormons who moved to Mexico in 1924, after disagreeing with the central church over polygamy.
 For decades, they lived quietly in farming communities, maintaining close ties with the United States and speaking both Spanish and English.